2025 International Championship: Semi-finals

 John Higgins (pictured in 2015) defeated Stephen Maguire to reach the 59th ranking final of his professional career.

 The semi-finals were played as the best of 17 frames, held over two sessions.
-Zhao made breaks of 82 and 61 as he took a 2–1 lead over Wu in the first semi-final.
-Wu made a century of 140 to win frame four and also took frames five and six for a 4–2 advantage, but Zhao won frame seven and came from behind to take the eighth with a break of 72, tying the scores at 4–4 after the first session.
-When play resumed for the second session, Wu made breaks including 108 and 71 as he won four consecutive frames to move one from victory at 8–4.
-Zhao took the next two frames with breaks of 81 and 50, but Wu completed a 9–6 win with a 65 break in the 15th frame.
+Zhao led 2–1 but Wu won three consecutive frames, making a century of 140 in frame four, as he moved 4–2 ahead.
+Zhao won frame seven and then came from behind to take the eighth with a break of 72, tying the scores at 4–4 after the first session.
+Wu won the first four frames of the second session, making breaks including 108 and 71 as he moved one from victory at 8–4.
+Zhao took the next two with breaks of 81 and 50, but Wu completed a 9–6 win with a 65 break.
 "I didn't think I could actually beat him," Wu said afterwards.
 "In fact, as soon as the second session began, I felt a lot of pressure.
 He missed a brown ball I didn't expect in the ninth frame....
 It was a turning point."

-In the second semi-final, Higgins faced Maguire, their first meeting in professional competition since 2019.
-Higgins made breaks including 67, 71, 101, 137, and 97 as he took a 6–0 lead.
-Maguire, who had won the first ranking event of the season at the 2025 Championship League, won frame seven with a century of 114 and also took frame eight to leave Higgins leading 6–2 after the first session.
+In the second semi-final, Higgins faced Maguire, the first time they had met in professional competition since 2019.
+Higgins made breaks including 67, 71, 101, 137, and 97 as he won the first six frames.
+Maguire, who had won the 2025 Championship League earlier in the season, took frame seven with a century of 114 and also won frame eight to leave Higgins leading 6–2 after the first session.
 When play resumed, Higgins won three consecutive frames, making breaks including 93 and 84, as he completed a 9–2 victory.
 It was his fifth consecutive win over Maguire, who had not defeated Higgins since 2014.
 Commenting on reaching his third ranking final of the calendar year, after winning the 2025 World Open and 2025 Tour Championship, Higgins said: "It was pivotal to win the World Open.
 It gave me that bit of self-belief in my game.
-It doesn’t matter who you are, when you start losing that self-belief the game becomes so difficult.
+It doesn't matter who you are, when you start losing that self-belief the game becomes so difficult.
 Especially when it comes to getting over the winning line.
 To make it concrete in my mind and say I was a winner again took the pressure off."